milesstanfield/shadow_controller/README.md

 end
 ```

-Now cast the shadow helper in your spec
+Use the cast_shadow method in your spec
 ```ruby
 # spec/controllers/application_controller_spec.rb
 require "spec_helper"